vtphan/probably/README.md

 bokeh serve --show yourapp.py
 ```

 This will open a web browser, where the data and predictions can be analyzed and visualized.
-When visualizing the data and predictions, each data point can be examined.
-Associated with each data point are many attributes.

 It is important to know not just the probability of each prediction, but also the contexts of such prediction.
-The most important 3 attributes associated with each data point are:
+The most important 3 attributes associated with each prediction are:

 - Probability p of the data point being predicted for a specific label/class.
 - The percentage of true positives (with respective to that label/class) with predicted probabilities less than the probability p.